flutter/website/src/docs/release/breaking-changes/rendereditable-stop-painting-invalid-selection.md

 The caret indicates the insertion point within the current text in an active input field.
 Typically, when a new character is entered, the caret stays immediately after it.
-In Flutter the caret position is represented by a collapsed selection.
+In Flutter, the caret position is represented by a collapsed selection.
 An invalid selection is a selection that contains negative text positions, such as `(-1, -1)`.
 When the selection is invalid (which, for example, can happen when you omit the